REN-100/nesa-platform/README.md

 Strengthen market linkages across Makueni County

 Live Demo: https://nesa-platform.vercel.app/

 UNDP Kenya Hackathon: Hack-a-GreenFuture 2025 - Makueni County Challenge

 Built with ❤️ for Makueni's farming communities.
 Nesa means "Good" in Kamba - and we're building a good future for African agriculture, one harvest at a time.

-This version now has cultural relevance and emotional connection with the local community, making it even more impactful!